SBC-Collaboration/SBC-Queens-SIPMs-GUI-Software/README.md

 You will probably have some errors in the cmake running, most of them can be solved by googling the library that is required!

+## CAEN Libraries

+If the intention is to use this software to run the CAEN digitizer functionalities.
+It is required to install CAEN libraries.
+For both linux and windows, this can be done by following the CAENVME, CAENComm and CAENDigitizer libraries installation instruction.

+If they are installed in an unusual location, it is possible to add `-DCAEN_DIR=dir\to\CAEN` while runnin gcmake.

 # Developer instructions

 If the intention is to develop the code: